On the Complexity of Proving Polyhedral Reductions: Petri nets and polyhedral abstraction

-This relation defines an equivalence between markings of two different nets ($\eequiv \subseteq \Nat^{P_1} \times \Nat^{P_2}$) and, by extension, can be used to define an equivalence between nets themselves, that is called \emph{polyhedral equivalence} in~\cite{fi2022,spin2021}, where all reachable markings of $N_1$ are related to reachable markings of $N_2$ (and conversely), as explained next.
+The previous relation defines an equivalence between markings of two different nets ($\eequiv \subseteq \Nat^{P_1} \times \Nat^{P_2}$) and, by extension, can be used to define an equivalence between nets themselves, that is called \emph{polyhedral equivalence} in~\cite{fi2022,spin2021}, where all reachable markings of $N_1$ are related to reachable markings of $N_2$ (and conversely), as explained next.